 Research by the Leichtman Research Group (LRG), as seen by UberGizmo found that the install base for Netflix in the US has overtaken that of DVR machines.

-According to , 54% of households now have a Netflix subscription, compared to 53% for DVRs.
+According to the study, 54% of households now have a Netflix subscription, compared to 53% for DVRs.

 On-demand vs recorded